DCZhiRong/TRC_R2D2/README.md

 In case you have not installed Ros2 humble and setup your workspace: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html

+## Some details about the package
+This package relies on

 ### Setup
 Firstly run the following code to ensure that there's no funny business going on with your serial ports(We are disabling the brltty udev rules here instead of deleting them outright just incase)